Referee Mitch Dunning stretchered off ice at Flyers vs. Avalanche game

 The 32-year-old Dunning fell hard to the ice and was visibly in pain after Manson inadvertently collided with him around the blue line.
 The incident occurred 6:23 minutes into the game.

-With play stopped, Dunning was tended to by the medical staffs of the Flyers and Avalanche.
+With play stopped, Dunning was tended to by the medical staff of the Flyers and Avalanche.
 Manson checked on Dunning as the referee was being stretchered off the ice.

 The game eventually resumed with three officials.